New Orleans Saints vs. Atlanta Falcons NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Atlanta's games have gone over 42 points in four of seven chances this season.
+- Atlanta and its opponents have combined to score more than 41.5 points in four of seven games this season.

-- The combined points per game average of the two teams, 46.2, is 4.2 points above Sunday's over/under.

-- The 46.2 points per game these two squads have allowed to opponents this season are 4.2 more than the 42 over/under in this contest.
+- The two teams combine to average 46.2 points per game, 4.7 more than the total in this contest.

+- This contest's over/under is 4.7 points under the 46.2 these two squads combine to give up per game in 2020.

-- The Saints and their opponents have scored an average of 44.9 points per game in 2020, 2.9 more than Sunday's total.
+- Saints games this season feature an average total of 44.9 points, a number 3.4 points higher than Sunday's over/under.

-- The 42-point over/under for this game is 5.8 points below the 47.8 points per game average total in Falcons games this season.
+- The 41.5-point over/under for this game is 6.3 points below the 47.8 points per game average total in Falcons games this season.

 Saints stats and trends

+- In New Orleans' seven games this year, it has four wins against the spread.

-- This season, the Saints are winless against the spread when entering a game as a favorite of 6 points or more.
+- The Saints have yet to cover the spread this season when favored by 6 points or more.

-- New Orleans has eclipsed the over/under in 42.9% of its opportunities this year (three times in seven games with a set point total).
+- New Orleans has gone over the point total in 42.9% of its opportunities this year (three times over seven games with a set point total).

-- New Orleans is 4-0 against the spread and 4-0 overall in games when it puts up more than 27.9 points.
+- New Orleans is 4-0 against the spread and 4-0 overall this season when the team notches more than 27.9 points.

-- New Orleans is 2-1 against the spread and 2-1 overall when the team picks up over 358.3 yards.
+- When New Orleans totals more than 358.3 yards, the team is 2-1 against the spread and 2-1 overall.

 - This year, the Saints have turned the ball over six times, while the Falcons have forced six.